• Session No.56 Next-Generation Advanced Production Engineering for Automotive Material II (OS)

 No. Video Title・Author (Affiliation)

-Ultra-High-Efficiency Production Technology of Fuel Cell System
+Ultra-High-Efficiency Production Technology for Mass Production of 2nd-Generation Fuel Cell Systems

 In the second-generation fuel cell system, Honda successfully established a scalable high-volume manufacturing system for fuel cell systems.
 By consolidating production engineering expertise cultivated through previous in-house models development, Honda launched its first mass production of fuel cells in North America.
 Key innovations—such as the consolidation of electrode rolls into 2 rolls, integration of MEA manufacturing processes, and complete automation of cell stack assembly—enabled substantial labor reduction, improved utilization of high-cost materials, and the shift away from operator-dependent processes.
 These achievements transformed the manufacturing capability into a robust production platform designed for future business expansion.